 I understand the conflict as I admittedly feel compelled to stay connected to people in order to be what may be the only contentious voice in their lives.
 I believe I’m responsible for using my privilege and my access to challenge my peers to abandon destruction in favor of restoration.
 I hope to use my voice to give them pause in the voting booth as I contextualize the effects of their choices, correct the misinformation they receive, and quell their anger that rages against the unknown.

 I believe there’s kindness in connecting with the humanity in people who do harm and urging them to stop.
-And, I believe there is kindness in stepping back into the ranks of the harmed and standing up for people whose needs are not being met.
+And, I believe there is kindness in stepping back and standing up for people whose needs are not being met.
 Both are valid forms of activism.
 But, I do not see Ellen doing either as she digs in her heels regarding her relationship with Mr. Bush.
 I hope that she does carry the activism she wields in other areas of her life into this friendship.
 I hope that it’s already happening and she just hasn’t found a way to express it.
 And, I hope we, as Peaceful Parents, strive to understand the difference between niceness and kindness, and to acknowledge that Peaceful Parenting is going to be divisive in a culture that actively advances the status quo.
 Niceness is permissive.
 Kindness is brave.